Your Position: Home - Minerals & Metallurgy - How to Choose a Stainless Steel Water Tank

 304 Stainless Steel: This is an austenitic stainless steel and is ideal for storing potable water.
 It offers excellent corrosion resistance and is widely used in residential and commercial applications.

 316 Stainless Steel: This type has additional molybdenum, which improves resistance to corrosion from chlorides and chemicals.
-Its the preferred choice for industrial or coastal areas where there may be a higher presence of corrosive substances.
+It’s the preferred choice for industrial or coastal areas where there may be a higher presence of corrosive substances.

 2.3.
 Thickness of the Steel